Characters of the Yakuza series: Kiryu's alliesMakoto Date (, Date Makoto)

 Emoto is the only doctor in Kamurocho, and heads Kamurocho's Emoto Clinic, which is funded by Shintaro Kazama.
 He is a former head of surgery at Toto Hospital.
-He saves a boy with appendicitis in the original game, and makes numerous appearances later in the series.
+He saves a boy with appendicitis in Yakuza and makes numerous appearances later in the series.

 During the events of Yakuza 2 he helps Kazuki and Kawara after they are shot, and later Majima.

 Emoto provides Tatsuya in Kurohyou with medical treatment for a cheap payment as he was working for the Kuki family who have relations to the Tojo.